-- The Greek word ethnos means habit, action, character. - The Latin word mos (morals) means habit or custom.
-Both words refer to the general area of right and wrong in the theory and practice of human behavior. - Morals refer to standards of behavior held or followed by individuals and groups. - Ethics refer to the science or study of morals and its activity in the academic context.
+- The word "Morals" and "Ethics" originally meant much same thing (habits, customs): - Ethics came from "Greek" while Morals came from "Latin". - Both words refer to the general area of right and wrongs in the theory and practice of human behavior. - Morals refer to standards of behavior held or followed by individuals and groups. - Ethics refer to the science or study of morals and its activity in the academic context.